ayeenp/rljclub.github.io/content/posts/my-article.md

 ---

+## Real World Application

+Targeted drug development can be revolutionized by understanding how protein complexes form.
+By pinpointing the exact assembly pathway, we can design drugs that disrupt the complex at a precise stage.
+While experimental methods are costly, the RL-MLZerD algorithm can predict these pathways with high accuracy, providing fast, affordable insights that empower researchers to develop next-generation therapeutics.

+---

 ## Conclusion

 RL-MLZerD highlights the potential of reinforcement learning beyond games and robotics bringing it into **structural biology**.
 By efficiently navigating the combinatorial docking space, it opens new avenues for understanding protein complexes and their functional mechanisms.